 Michael G. Essex

-Matteo has a successful track record in private equity and investment banking spanning over two decades and focussing specifically on Growth Markets and Financial Services.
+Matteo has a successful track record in private equity and investment banking spanning 20 years and focusing specifically on Growth Markets and Financial Services.
+He is a Managing Partner and Co-Founder of Apis Partners LLP, which manages Apis Growth Fund I – a private equity fund focused on investing in financial services companies in Africa and Asia.

-Since 2012, Matteo has been a member of the World Economic Forum’s Global Agenda Council on Financing and Capital (2012-14 and 2014-16).
-Originally from Italy, Matteo has an MA (Hons) in Philosophy, Politics and Economics from Queens College, the University of Oxford.
+Matteo has twice been a member of the World Economic Forum’s Global Agenda Council on Financing and Capital (2012-14 and 2014-16).

 Udayan brings to Apis his deep domain expertise and a global network of industry professionals, having co-founded Anthemis (one of the leading VC investors and corporate advisors in Financial Technology).